goodjob1114/getProcessRunningTime/README.md

 wget

 ### how to use
-$ ./getProcessRunningTime bash
+`./getProcessRunningTime bash`

 ### you can copy to /usr/local/bin as a userspace system command
-$ cp getProcessRunningTime /usr/local/bin
+`cp getProcessRunningTime /usr/local/bin`

-,then.. you can run this anywhere
+,then..  run this command anywhere

-$ getProcessRunningTime chrome
+`getProcessRunningTime chrome`